 The Panel is made up of councillors from each of the five unitary authority areas across Merseyside, as well as independent members of the community.
 Knowsley Council is the host authority for the PCP, providing support to the Panel and its members.

 To ensure all PCC candidates have equal access to information, the Office of the Police and Crime Commissioner (OPCC) has identified a single point of contact (SPOC) who will respond to all communication and enquiries from candidates or parties.

 The SPOC for Merseyside is Clive Howarth, OPCC Chief Executive.
 If you have a query relating to policing or the PCC’s work you can contact Clive on (0151) 777 5155 or by emailing [email protected]

-Please note, in the interests of fairness and transparency, and in line with national guidance released by the Association of Policing and Crime Chief Executives (APACE), information requested by any candidate will be published online and available to all candidates.
-Please find all questions and responses here.
+Please note, in the interests of fairness and transparency, and in line with national guidance released by the Association of Policing and Crime Chief Executives (APACE), information requested by any candidate will be published online and available to all candidates on this page.

 Enquiries relating to the electoral process should be directed to the Police Area Returning Officer (PARO) for the election.
 The PARO is independent from the PCC and has responsibility for the administration of the election process.
 Please find more information about the administration of the election and the PARO on the Liverpool City Council website here.